CopperSpice Overview

 MetaObject Macros

 The following table details the "Q_" macros which have been maintained or modified for CopperSpice.
-These changes were made to expand functionality, provide more flexibility, and leverage new capabilities added in modern C++.
-The second column is a sample of how the macro or define might appear in your source code.
+These changes expand functionality, provide more flexibility, and leverage new capabilities added in new versions of C++.
+The second column shows examples of how the macro or define might appear in your source code.

 Q_ARG — Unchanged in CS